fedtools/adfstoolkit/README.md

 # Installation Procedure

 > :warning:
-> ## **Installing from GIT is not recommended - please use PowerShellGallery.com**
+> ## **Installation is via PowerShellGallery.com **
 > https://www.powershellgallery.com/packages/ADFSToolkit/

-ADFSToolkit uses Microsoft’s PowerShellGallery.com service and distribution channel and  for lifecycle management for updates.
+ADFSToolkit uses Microsoft’s PowerShellGallery.com service and distribution channel for code lifecycle management.
-Critical to this is being current on PowerShellGallery's latest PowerShellGet Module
+Critical to this is being current on PowerShellGallery's latest PowerShellGet Module.

 To install ADFSToolkit you will need to:
 - Visit https://PowerShellgallery.com and follow the instructions to install the latest PowerShellGet Module from PowerShellGallery